dxw/playbook/_guides/tech-team-promotion-process.md

 (SFIA 6-7), we use a different process, often involving internal or external recruitment.

+_Please note that this document does not apply to the GovPress team._

 The process is based on
 [our progression framework](https://dxw.progressionapp.com/technology) and designed to help make fair decisions about promotions that reduce the impact any